top of page

 Waiting on God

-One reason might be that we have been convinced the “Great Commission” far exceeds any other commands by Christ.
+Instead we make excuses for ourselves in order to keep things light and moving.
+One excuse might be that we have been convinced the “Great Commission” far exceeds any other commands by Christ.
 We must go and make disciples no matter the cost, right?
-And therein lies the error of our ways.
-We tend ourselves towards busy instead of waiting in prayer.
+And therein lies one of the errors of our way.
+What kind of disciples are we making?
+Out there on our own without the guidance and direction of the Spirit we will fail.
+He is the one who convicts.
+He is the one who exposes the sinner’s nature.
+We are only to be available and obedient.
+We cannot do that unless we are waiting on God.
+Another excuse might be because we tell ourselves jumping ahead shows God our faith.
+We leap towards being busy instead of waiting in prayer.
+I’m not promoting laziness.
+But I am recommending prayer and listening.
 I believe King David understood this better than all because his Psalms talk of waiting.
 Patiently waiting.
 Intently waiting.
 Silently waiting.
 But waiting for God none the less.
 Why?

-God might tell us to wait because our timing may not be correct.
-Our thoughts and plans might call for immediate decisive action on our part.
-We tell ourselves, “Is God not able to get with the program?”
+God might want us to wait because we do not understand His timing.
+To us, our thoughts and plans might call for immediate decisive action on our part.
+We might even tell ourselves, “Is God not able to get with the program?”
 So we do what almost the entire population of the world does, we blunder ahead and force our way through.
 We all know someone who is blundering their way through life, and we shake our heads thinking, “If only they would listen to God.”
 But isn’t that me and you also?
 (Another reason not to judge.)
-I cannot possibly guess the many options that are going to cross my path.
-Yet inwardly I feel I must make a decision now and run with it.
-It will be up to God to pick up the pieces because this challenge will not wait!
-Even for us believers, that is how we think and how we live our lives.
-Why?
+We also might throw our hands up in the air and give up on God, proclaiming that He does not care.
+We cannot possibly guess the many options that are going to cross our paths.
+Yet our heavenly Father knows every single one set before us.
+Inwardly we are tempted to go ahead with our own decisions.
+We think this challenge will not wait!
+The only results for us by rushing ahead is failure or delay or both.
+We must train ourselves to stop and listen for His whispers.
+He will never lead us astray.

-It is not in our nature to rely on anyone.
+But it is not our nature to rely on anyone.
 Our trust levels are low, especially for the unseen God.
 We cannot touch, smell, taste, or see Him.
-So how can we expect to place our faith in Him?
-But in His perfect righteousness He requires this of us.
+Are we also presently teaching ourselves an inferior perception of God?
+Some of us even think He can make a mistake( remember Job).
+So how can we expect to place our faith in Him if we think He might be wrong?
+But in His infinite perfection this is what He requires of us.
+He never has to prove Himself to us.
 To wait is to show faith.
 To show faith is to please God.
 And to please God is to place us in the center of His will and the safety of His arms!

-In conclusion, when we pray we are not to give God a list of our instructions or wants for they will never be answered.
+So, when we pray we are not to give God a list of our instructions or wants for they should never be answered.
+The Father detests spiritual mooches.
+If we don’t pray correctly we will never learn to wait.
 We are to quiet our spirits, rest the worries of our minds, and patiently place our will in His hands.
 In this kind of trust and faith we will find perfect peace.

 Recent Posts